-The Housing Authority has and will continue to make public presentations of key findings of the Grand Valley Housing Needs Assessment and related reports to service clubs, political interest groups, and community action groups.
-Starting with the first quarter 2004, the Grand Valley Housing Coalition (including the Housing Authority) will analyze current housing market data to provide an ongoing update to the Needs Assessment.
-Current affordable housing needs will be reported to policy makers and the larger community in its continuing effort to leverage the public support and resources required to meet the need.
+The Housing Authority has and will continue to make public presentations of key findings of the Grand Valley Housing Needs Assessment and updates and related reports to service clubs, political interest groups, and community action groups.
+The Housing Authority launched a public education campaign with release of a series of posters "Faces of Affordable Housing" and "Places of Affordable Housing".
+This campaign highlights the affordability gap between local housing costs and the low wages earned by workers in key services, as well as displays existing well-maintained attractive affordable housing units.
+Affordable housing needs will be continue to be reported to policy makers and the larger community through its continuing effort to leverage the public support and resources required to meet the housing need.